coffeacloudberry/galleria/README.md

 > If the driver is not found, you may need to `export PATH=$PATH:/home/.../.local/share/WebDriverManager/bin`

+> The tests do not use fake fixtures but the actual website content.
+The most recent photo should have a story or some tests may fail.

 An HTML report should have been generated.

 </details>